According to your day tour, you will explore the following famous Temples:

 Krishna Mandir

 The Temple was built by King Siddhi Narsinga Malla in around 1667 AD.
-There is the saying that the king saw Lord Krishna and Radha standing in front of the royal palace, then he ordered to build on the same spot.
-You can see there are 21 golden pinnacles in the temple and below the pinnacles, there are three stories as the first floor holds the shrine of Lord Krishna and Shrines of Radha, Rukmini at each side.
-The second floor dedicated to the lord shiva and the lord to the Lokeshwor.
+There is a saying that the king saw Lord Krishna and Radha standing in front of the royal palace, and then he ordered them to build on the same spot.
+You can see there are 21 golden pinnacles in the temple and below the pinnacles, there are three stories as the first floor holds the shrine of Lord Krishna and the Shrines of Radha, and Rukmini at each side.
+The second floor is dedicated to the lord shiva and the lord to the Lokeshwor.

-This temple is a crowd and is pilgrimage sites of the Hindus.
+This temple is crowded and is a pilgrimage site for the Hindus.

 Bhimsen Temple